 We are thrilled to announce the release of new ecosystem services research showing the long-term benefits of land conservation.
-The study has found that working lands conserved by the Rangeland Trust provides between $900 million and $1.44 billion in environmental benefits annually, and Rangeland Trust conservation easements return between $3.43 and $3.47 for every dollar invested.
+The study has found that working lands conserved by the Rangeland Trust provides up to $1.44 billion in environmental benefits annually, and Rangeland Trust conservation easements return $3.47 for every dollar invested.

 Before now, the benefits of rangeland conserved by the Rangeland Trust had not been quantified.
 We partnered with UC Berkeley scientists to understand the environmental, economic, and social benefits of the rangeland we have under easement.
 These groundbreaking findings will help guide a new generation of environmental policy decisions.

 “This study demonstrates the importance of caring for and serving California’s land, so that it can serve our communities in return,” says California Rangeland Trust CEO Michael Delbar.
 “Conserving the state’s open spaces and rangelands isn’t just about ranching.
 It’s about investing in environmental services that will benefit Californians now and into the future.”

 Since 1984, over 1.4 million acres of land in California have been converted from agricultural to other uses.
 78% of that land has been lost to urban development.
 The Ecosystems Services Study looked at 306,781 acres of the Rangeland Trust’s conservation portfolio in order to better understand what would have been lost if these working landscapes had vanished.